jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 ### 21 Matters to be considered by Minister in making recommendations concerning takeovers code
 Without limiting the matters that the Minister may consider, the Minister must, in formulating recommendations concerning a takeovers code, consider whether the code should provide—
   (a) that advance notice and publicity should be given of takeovers:
-  (b) that in a takeover, the code company and its security holders should be fully informed:
+  (b) that in a takeover, the code company and its financial product holders should be fully informed:
-  (c) that in a takeover, offers should be made to all security holders, that the consideration offered should be the same for all security holders, and that all security holders should have the same opportunity for acceptance:
+  (c) that in a takeover, offers should be made to all financial product holders, that the consideration offered should be the same for all financial product holders, and that all financial product holders should have the same opportunity for acceptance:
   (d) that incremental acquisitions and partial bids should be permitted:
-  (e) that there should be rules to determine the price or prices payable for the acquisition of securities in a takeover:
+  (e) that there should be rules to determine the price or prices payable for the acquisition of financial products in a takeover:
-  (f) for the compulsory acquisition of securities in a code company at the option of offerors or security holders, or both:
+  (f) for the compulsory acquisition of financial products in a code company at the option of offerors or financial product holders, or both:
   (g) for the regulation of defensive tactics.

 ### 22 Specific provisions applying to takeovers code
 Without limiting section 19, but subject to section 23, regulations under that section may— (a) define the transactions or classes of transactions in relation to which the code applies and for that purpose define terms and expressions used in the code in such manner as it thinks fit:
-  (b) prescribe the requirements in relation to offers and the making of offers to acquire securities in a code company in a takeover including requirements as to the form and content of those offers, variations of those offers, the time during which those offers are to remain open for acceptance, the persons to whom those offers are to be made, and the manner of acceptance:
+  (b) prescribe the requirements in relation to offers and the making of offers to acquire financial products in a code company in a takeover including requirements as to the form and content of those offers, variations of those offers, the time during which those offers are to remain open for acceptance, the persons to whom those offers are to be made, and the manner of acceptance:
-  (c) prescribe the information, statements, certificates, and documents or other matters that must be supplied to a code company and the security holders of the code company in a takeover:
+  (c) prescribe the information, statements, certificates, and documents or other matters that must be supplied to a code company and the financial product holders of the code company in a takeover:
   (d) prescribe requirements for the registration by the Registrar of Companies of documents in connection with a takeover:
   (e) prescribe the duties and obligations of a code company and the directors of the code company and other persons in a takeover.

 ### 23 Takeovers code not to apply in certain cases
-Nothing in the takeovers code shall require any person to comply with the code— (a) by reason only of the fact that, on the coming into force of the code, a particular proportion of securities have been acquired in a code company, whether by that person or any other person, before the code comes into force; or
+Nothing in the takeovers code shall require any person to comply with the code— (a) by reason only of the fact that, on the coming into force of the code, a particular proportion of financial products have been acquired in a code company, whether by that person or any other person, before the code comes into force; or
-  (b) by reason of the acquisition of securities in a code company, whether by that person or any other person, on or after the coming into force of the code, if the acquisition arises from the performance of a contractual obligation incurred, or the exercise of a right acquired, before the date on which an approved takeovers code comes into force.
+  (b) by reason of the acquisition of financial products in a code company, whether by that person or any other person, on or after the coming into force of the code, if the acquisition arises from the performance of a contractual obligation incurred, or the exercise of a right acquired, before the date on which an approved takeovers code comes into force.

 ### 23A Takeovers code does not apply where court order under section 236 of Companies Act 1993
 The takeovers code does not apply where the court has made an order under section 236(1) of the Companies Act 1993 that affects the voting rights of a code company (within the meaning of that term in section 236A of the Companies Act 1993).